ottopeczWork/async-programming-presentation/README.md

     });

 > **Summary**
-> Asynchronous: I have no idea when it's gonna happen.
+> Asynchronous: I have no idea when it's going to happen.

 ----------